glutanimate/review-heatmap/ANKIWEB.md

 **Features**

+- Adds a heatmap graph to Anki's main window, deck overview, and stats screen (each individually toggleable)
-- Color-coded overview of past and future review activity: Hues of green for past reviews, shades of grey for pending reviews
+- Color-coded summary of review activity: Hues of green for past reviews, shades of grey for pending reviews
 - Additional stats on review streaks, daily averages, and days learned
 - Tooltips provide extra information on each specific day
 - A number of easy-to-use controls allow you to navigate between different years
 - Clicking on a day will draw up the cards seen on that day in the browser.
 In case of a future date all cards that are due on that day will be shown instead
 - Going to the overview page of a specific deck will show deck-specific information
+- 5 different color schemes, 2 different calendar modes - all easily configured via an options menu
 - The heatmap is updated in real-time as you review more cards
-- 5 different color schemes, 2 different calendar modes - all easily configured via an options menu

 **Configuration**